 If you’re walking on and off the barge with your gear, you’ll be limited to The Wrecks campsite.
 However those with a 4WD can have their pick of North Point, Blue Lagoon, Ben-Ewa, The Wrecks and Comboyuro Point.
 Just note that facilities are fairly limited on Moreton Island, but most sites at least include toilets and showers.

 There is also the option for camping outside the campgrounds in what are called camp zones.
 These areas have absolutely no facilities, but wow what a location!
+Some of the secluded camping spots Brisbane offers that give you a front row seat to nature!

-If you don’t fancy carting all your gear across to the island and looking for some glamping near Brisbane, there is always glamping at Castaways on Moreton Island – if you go – take me with you!!!!
+If you don’t fancy carting all your gear across to the island and looking for some glamping near Brisbane, there is always glamping at Castaways on Moreton Island – if you go – take me with you!!!

 Location: Moreton Island